ivaquero/oxidizer/README.md

 ### 11.2.
 Backup Files

-A backup file in Oxidizer is refered as Oxide whose key starts with `bk`, set it like
+A backup file in Oxidizer is referred as Oxide whose key starts with `bk`, set it like

 ```bash
 # macOS / Linux